Understanding thermal management techniques and thermal vias in PCB is essential to minimize heating issues and boost thermal performance.

 The heat sink is a cooling method that transfers dissipated heat from PCB components into a cooling medium.
 Heat sink works on the principle of conduction which states that heat transfers from an area of high thermal resistance to an area of low thermal resistance.
 The heat also flows from high-temperature areas to low-temperature areas and the amount of heat flow is directly proportional to the temperature difference.
 The heat sink draws heat away from the PCB to fins that provide a larger surface area for faster heat dissipation.

 Designers can choose a suitable heat sink for their design based on several factors.
-For example, the thermal resistivity of material used, the velocity of cooling fluid inside the sink, the thermal interface material used, the number of fins and spacing between fins, the mounting technique used, etc.
+For example, the thermal resistivity of the material used, the velocity of cooling fluid inside the sink, the thermal interface material used, the number of fins and spacing between fins, the mounting technique used, etc.

 Heat pipe integration

 Heat pipes are cooling devices recommended for higher temperatures applications such as in rockets, satellites, and avionics.
-The heat pipes are mostly available in a hollow cylindrical shape, but it can be made into any shape conveniently.
+The heat pipes are mostly available in a hollow cylindrical shape, but they can be made into any shape conveniently.

 Heat dissipated from various devices is transferred to the liquid inside the heat pipe and vaporizes the liquid.
 The vaporized liquid condensate at the condenser end and returns to the evaporator through the wick structure by capillary action.
 This cyclic process ensures the dissipated heat to flow away from the PCB.